revou-fsse-1/w15-my-backend-extra-DandiRizkyy/README.md

 ### Endpoint Documentation

-1. First of all, all you need to do is registering your email and password first using the following links
+1. First of all, all you need to do is registering your email and password first.

 - `register`